 The Bug That Never Was

-Here's the uncomfortable truth: your AI assistant is probably suffering from context overflow, and it has no way of telling you.
+It's not.
+Your AI assistant is probably suffering from context overflow, and it has no way of telling you.

 Why Context Overflow Is the Hidden Crisis